Jerry Bruckheimer: 2000s: Franchises, television, video games

 Since 1996, Bruckheimer has branched out into television, creating a number of police dramas of which CSI: Crime Scene Investigation has been the most notable on daytime television.
 He also produced the reality game show The Amazing Race.
 In May 2008, CBS announced it had picked up Bruckheimer's newest series, Eleventh Hour, for the 2008–2009 broadcast television season.
 The science fiction drama follows a government agent and a professor as they investigate strange scientific and medical activity.

 From 2004 (beginning of CSI: NY) to 2009 (end of Without a Trace), Bruckheimer had six hit television shows on the air: CSI: Crime Scene Investigation, CSI: Miami, CSI: NY, Cold Case, Without a Trace and The Amazing Race.
 At one point, three of his television series ranked among the top 10 in the ratings.

 In December 2007, Bruckheimer announced plans to partner with MTV to create a new game studio.
 The same year, Bruckheimer joined the ZeniMax Media board of directors and has since showed up at several launch parties for Bethesda Softworks titles, including Fallout 3, Fallout: New Vegas and The Elder Scrolls V: Skyrim.
 In 2009, Bruckheimer unveiled Jerry Bruckheimer Games, headed by former Microsoft Studios Publishing Executive Producer Jim Veevaert, as President of Production, and Jay Cohen, previously Ubisoft's Vice President of US Publishing, as President of Development.

 It was announced on September 10, 2009, that NBC had picked up an action procedural from Bruckheimer.
 The show, titled Chase, "tells the stories of a team charged with making sure fugitive criminals don't evade justice," reports The Hollywood Reporter.
 It was canceled in May 2011, however.
-Skin, which was another Bruckheiner production, was cancelled in 2003, after only three episodes.
+Skin, which was another Bruckheimer production, was cancelled in 2003, after only three episodes.

+On February 13, 2026, Bruckheimer teased to Entertainment Tonight that when it came to the status update involving upcoming film installments of Pirates of the Caribbean and of Top Gun, that Bruckheimer is "expecting a script shortly" on the latter.
+He then further elaborated that "I think it's a horse race between the two of them, so we'll see."
+And "right now, Top Gun is a hair ahead, but that's it.
+We're expecting a script shortly."

 2010s: Independent producer, sports

 In 2011, it was rumored that Jerry Bruckheimer Games was working on three titles, but nothing came to fruition.
 In March 2013, Jerry Bruckheimer Games was closed.
-Although Jerry Bruckheimer Games is closed, Bruckheimer still remained a ZeniMax Board Member, mostly due to being a close associate of former ZeniMax President Ernest Del, until ZeniMax was purchased by Microsoft in 2021.
+Although Jerry Bruckheimer Games is closed, Bruckheimer still remained a ZeniMax board member, mostly due to being a close associate of former ZeniMax President Ernest Del, until ZeniMax was purchased by Microsoft in 2021.